zoffixznet/perl6.party/post/Introducing-Newcomer-Guide-to-Contributing-to-Core-Perl-6.md

-%% title: Introducing: Newcomer Guide to Contributing to Core Perl&nbsp;6
+%% title: Introducing: Newcomer Guide to Contributing to Core Perl 6
 %% date: 2018-08-02
 %% desc: Info on the new guide for newcomers